The algebraic small object argument as a saturation

-While the \emph{class} of left maps of an \textsc{awfs} is not generally closed under such colimits, the \emph{category} of $\comonad{L}$-coalgebras is (indeed, it has all small colimits), and in fact \eqref{left-factor-transfinite-composite} lifts to a diagram in $\Coalg{\comonad{L}}$: thanks to the quotienting, we solve lifts against $m_{\le \alpha}$ and $m_{\le \beta}$ in the same way on their overlap.
+While the \emph{class} of left maps of an \textsc{awfs} $(\comonad{L},\monad{R})$ is not generally closed under such colimits, the \emph{category} of $\comonad{L}$-coalgebras is (indeed, it has all small colimits), and in fact \eqref{left-factor-transfinite-composite} lifts to a diagram in $\Coalg{\comonad{L}}$: thanks to the quotienting, we solve lifts against $m_{\le \alpha}$ and $m_{\le \beta}$ in the same way on their overlap.
 It turns out that the cobase change involved in defining $m_{\le \alpha+1}$ from $m_\alpha$ can similarly be described as a pushout in $\Coalg{\comonad{L}}$.
 These are the two kinds of colimit we require of a cellular notion of composable structure.

-This perspective bears more fruit: the role of cobase changes in the traditional case can likewise be played in the algebraic case by certain pushouts in $\Coalg{\comonad{L}}$.
-These two kinds of colimit will be the basis for our definition of cellular notion of composable structure.
-Besides these colimits, the construction relies on the facts that \begin{enumerate*} \item $\comonad{L}$-coalgebras can be composed and \item the double category of $\comonad{L}$-coalgebras is \emph{left-connected}: for any map $m \co A \to B$ with an $\comonad{L}$-coalgebra structure, the square $(\id_A,m) \co \id_A \to m$ is a morphism in $\Coalg{\comonad{L}}$ from the identity at $A$ (with its canonical $\comonad{L}$-coalgebra structure) to $m$. \end{enumerate*} These are essentially the properties we require of the notion of composable structure $\dcat{A}$ in \cref{soa-unit-vertical-point}, the one remaining complication being the backdrop parameter.